Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 3. I added round buttons that would be stuck and not move from the screen to make it more accesible.
 4. I changed it so that you need to use the group code to leave the group and i added the group code to where you will see the hole group
 5. I changed the url to only accept maprunner urls.
+6. Changed on how my flow actually goes like my sign up button now goes to the sign in page and the log out button goes to the welcome
+7. Also changed some wording in the sign up page

 Here: is my updated prototype: